 In fiscal 2003, we purchased 85% of our products from third party producers located in foreign countries.
+The Tommy Bahama Group's purchases from third party producers are particularly concentrated.
 The Tommy Bahama Group's largest third party producer accounted for approximately 26% of its purchases for fiscal 2003.
 The Tommy Bahama Group's two largest suppliers accounted for 44% of the Tommy Bahama Group's purchases in fiscal 2003.
 We depend upon the ability of third party producers to secure a sufficient supply of raw materials, adequately finance the production of goods ordered and maintain sufficient manufacturing and shipping capacity.
 The use of third party producers and the resulting lack of direct control could subject us to difficulty in obtaining timely delivery of products of acceptable quality.
 In addition, a third party producer's failure to ship products to us in a timely manner or to meet the required quality standards could cause us to miss the delivery date requirements of our customers.
 The failure to make timely deliveries may cause customers to cancel orders, refuse to accept deliveries, impose non-compliance charges through invoice deductions or other charge-backs, demand reduced prices or reduce future orders any of which could harm our sales, reputation and overall profitability.
-In addition, the recent trend in the apparel industry towards outsourcing has intensified competition for quality contractors, some of which have long-standing relationships with our competitors.
+In addition, as more participants in the apparel industry move towards sourcing from third parties, the competition for quality contractors has intensified.
+Some of these contractors have long-standing relationships with our competitors.
 To the extent we are not able to secure or maintain relationships with third party producers that are able to fulfill our requirements, our business would be harmed.